syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 ## Drop a grid row in the last position

 The `To` property of the `QueryRowDraggingEventArgs` denotes the current drop index of the dragged row when dragging over the grid rows.
 It returns the same index when dragging a row over the rows in last position or last but one.
-In order to programmatically track whether the dragged row is dropped at the last position or last but one, the SfDataGrid provides the `Position` property in `QueryRowDraggingEventArgs` which denotes the position of the RowDragView.
+In order to programmatically track whether the dragged row is dropped at the last position or last but one, the data grid provides the `Position` property in `QueryRowDraggingEventArgs`, which denotes the position of the RowDragView.

 Refer to the following code example in which the `Position` property is used to determine whether the row is dropped in the last position or not: